jvanstraten/fletcher_streams/README.md

 If a child type is reversed (by means of a caret prefix), the $r$ flag for all its streams is inverted.

-If the bundle operator has zero types as its input, it returns a null river, consisting only of root domain $X_\varnothing$, defined as
+If the bundle operator has zero types as its input, it returns a null River, consisting only of root domain $X_\varnothing$, defined as

 $X_\varnothing = ( \varnothing{}, \varnothing{}, 0 )$